ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-ca.md

 ### Creating an alias <a name="alias"></a>

-Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) and go to the `Web Cloud` section.
+Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) and go to the `Web Cloud`{.action} section.
 Navigate to your email solution:

 - **Exchange**: Open `Microsoft`{.action} and then `Exchange`{.action}.
 Select the service concerned.
 Click on the `Email accounts`{.action} tab.